Marco-Cheng/marco-cheng.github.io/content/authors/admin/_index.md

   * He was a volunteer for the 110th anniversary of Tsinghua University.
 * #### **LEISURE TIME**

-  I'm a fan of NBA, European soccer and Formula 1.
-And my favorite sports stars include Stephen Curry (NBA), Lewis Hamilton (F1) and Marco Reus (Bundesliga).
-Also, I'm a fan of stand-up comedy (both Chinese style cross-talk and Western style talk-show).
+  * Fan of NBA, European soccer and Formula 1.
+  * Favorite sports stars include Stephen Curry (NBA), Lewis Hamilton (F1) and Marco Reus (Bundesliga)
+  * Also fan of stand-up comedy (both Chinese style cross-talk and Western style talk-show).
 * #### **CURRICULUM VITAE (CV)**

   {{< icon name="download" pack="fas" >}}  {{< staticref "uploads/CV.pdf" "newtab" >}}You can download my CV here. {{< /staticref >}}

   For the details of the projects listed in my CV, feel free to contact me via email :)